Carole Black

 Carole Federle Black, born 1945, is the former President and Chief Executive Officer of Lifetime Entertainment Services, a multimedia brand for women, including Lifetime Network, Lifetime Movie Network, Lifetime Real Women Network, Lifetime Online and Lifetime Home Entertainment, serving from March 1999 to March 2005.
-Prior to that, Ms. Black served as the President and General Manager of NBC4, Los Angeles, a commercial television station, from 1994 to 1999, and in various marketing-related positions at The Walt Disney Company, a media and entertainment company, from 1986 to 1993.
-Ms. Black has served as a director of Time Warner Cable Inc. since July 2006.
+Prior to that, Black served as the President and General Manager of NBC4, Los Angeles, a commercial television station, from 1994 to 1999, and in various marketing-related positions at The Walt Disney Company, a media and entertainment company, from 1986 to 1993.
+Black has served as a director of Time Warner Cable Inc. since July 2006.

-Ms. Black was born in Cincinnati, Ohio, where she attended and graduated from Withrow High School in 1961.
+Black was born in Cincinnati, Ohio, where she attended and graduated from Withrow High School in 1961.
 She was Withrow's first female student body president and a walk-on comedian in The Withrow Minstrels.
 She is a 1965 graduate of the Ohio State University.
-Ms. Black married an Ohio State graduate student in the dental school, Dr. William Black, and for a time lived in Dayton, Ohio.
+She married an Ohio State graduate student in the dental school, William Black, and for a time lived in Dayton, Ohio.
 She subsequently held a number of positions in Chicago, in advertising and marketing.